liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 ## Step 5.
 Run MLOps pipeline

-Lastly, let's run the published pipeline.
+Last but not least, let's run the published pipeline.

 ```bash
 $ python -m ml_service.pipelines.run_pipeline --test_size=0.2
 ```

-You can give the parameters when you run the pipeline.
-When you execute the code above, you can get a link to the Azure ML Workspace and go to the link to see the progress of the pipeline.
+You can pass parameters when you run the pipeline.
+When you execute the code above, you get a link to the Azure ML Workspace and go to the link to see the progress of the pipeline.

 > Provisioning might take some time if the cpu-cluster is not provisioned!

-If it runs well, you can see that each step is running normally as follows:
+You can see that each step is running:

 ![pipeline success](docs/image-20210219011557547.png)